TopNotch3/SmartRoad_AI/README.md

 ## What This Project Delivers

-VIT CampusWatch is a **three-layer AI pipeline** that runs live on a webcam and delivers:
+SmartRoad AI is a **three-layer AI pipeline** that runs on a dashboard or traffic camera and delivers:

-- **Scene Understanding** — Every pixel in the frame is labeled: person, desk, door, floor, wall.
-The system knows *where* things are, not just *what* they are.
+- **Scene Understanding** — Every pixel in the frame is labeled: driver seat, steering wheel, dashboard, road view, driver body.
+The system knows the spatial layout of the vehicle environment.
-- **Real-Time Object Detection** — YOLOv8 identifies and tracks objects frame-by-frame with bounding boxes and confidence scores.
+- **Real-Time Object Detection** — YOLOv8 identifies phones, cigarettes, faces, and seatbelts frame-by-frame with bounding boxes and confidence scores.
-- **Intelligent Alert Decisions** — A Reinforcement Learning agent reads the scene context and decides: `All Clear`, `Monitor`, or `Alert` — based on *behavior*, not just presence.
+- **Intelligent Violation Decisions** — A Reinforcement Learning agent reads scene context and decides: `All Clear`, `Monitor`, or `Violation` — based on sustained behavior, not a single frame.
-- **Context-Aware Safety** — A person sitting at a desk is normal.
-A person loitering near an exit is not.
-CampusWatch knows the difference.
+- **Automatic E-Challan Generation** — Once a violation is confirmed, the system captures evidence, reads the license plate via ANPR, logs the violation, and generates a challan automatically.

+---

 ## Project Layers